La Sportiva Trango Tech GTX

 |La Sportiva Trango Cube GTX||$399||Light mountaineering||2 lb.
 12 oz.||Synthetic||Vibram One|

-New for 2019, the La Sportiva Trango Tech GTX nicely bridges the gap between hiking and mountaineering.
+As we outlined above, the La Sportiva Trango Tech GTX bridges the gap between hiking and mountaineering nicely.
 In the same category, the Scarpa Zodiac Tech GTX has similar intentions as an all-day mountain boot with a competitively lightweight build (2.6 ounces heavier per pair than the La Sportiva boot).
 Like the Trango Tech, the Zodiac Tech GTX features a waterproof Gore-Tex membrane, heel welt, to-the-toe lacing, and a hybrid sole made to handle both technical rock and soft, wet terrain.
 The most significant difference between the two is their choice of materials: the Zodiac has a suede upper, while the Trango uses synthetic.
 The Scarpa’s use of leather translates to a $31 bump in cost, but for many it’s well worth the added durability and more precise fit.

-For a step up in performance from the Trango Tech, the Scarpa Charmoz is one of our favorite lightweight mountaineering boots.
+For a step up in performance from the Trango Tech, the Scarpa Charmoz HD is our favorite 3-season design this year.
 With the Charmoz, you get many of the same features of the Trango Tech—including a heel welt, waterproof synthetic upper, and a climbing zone on the sole—but in a slightly warmer, burlier build.
-At 2 pounds 12 ounces per pair, the Charmoz is more durable and offers added stability and power while kicking in steps, but you pay the price in comfort, climbability, and agility on the trail.
-We may be slightly biased toward minimalist footwear, but in our opinion, the Trango Tech effectively replaces a light mountaineering boot like the Charmoz (and even La Sportiva’s similar Trango Cube).
+At 2 pounds 12 ounces per pair, the Charmoz HD is more durable and offers added stability and power while kicking in steps, but you pay the price in comfort, climbability, and agility on the trail.
+We may be slightly biased toward minimalist footwear, but in our opinion, the Trango Tech effectively replaces a light mountaineering boot like the Charmoz.
 If you truly need more boot, we recommend upgrading to a model like the La Sportiva Nepal Evo, which features both toe and heel welts and winter-ready insulation.

 If you plan to do more backpacking than mountaineering, a dedicated hiker like the Salomon Quest 4D 3 GTX is a nice option.
 We put the boot to the test on the Huemul Circuit in Patagonia, where we traveled across glacier and loose moraine with heavy overnight packs.
 In short, it quickly impressed us with its performance-oriented fit, solid overall durability, and excellent support on rugged terrain.
 However, the Quest 4D 3 is heavier than the Trango Tech at 2 pounds 8.6 ounces, the absence of a heel welt means you don’t get semi-automatic crampon compatibility, and the lack of a climbing zone on the sole translates to less traction on rock.
 All told, for most hiking and backpacking, the Salomon Quest is plenty of boot for $39 cheaper than the La Sportiva.
 But when your hike turns technical, the Trango Tech GTX is a much more capable companion.